improveTheWorld/DataFlow.NET/docs/DataFlow-SUPRA-Pattern.md

 | Apache Flink | Dataflow | State backends | ❌ Java |
 | Standard LINQ | In-memory | None | ✅ Yes |

-### 8.4 The DataFlow Guarantee
+### The DataFlow Guarantee

-If you follow the three laws:
+If you follow the three rules:

 1. **Memory stays constant** — regardless of data size
 2. **Pipelines are composable** — plug any source into any transform